Anidipta/Machine-Learning-Models/README.md

 10. **Penguin_Classification.ipynb** - Classifying penguin species based on various features.

-11. **Protein_Fat_Supply.ipynb** - Analyzing protein and fat supply in a given dataset.

-12. **Sales_Prediction.ipynb** - Predicting sales figures for a business based on historical data and other factors.
+11. **Sales_Prediction.ipynb** - Predicting sales figures for a business based on historical data and other factors.

-13. **Spaceship_Titanic_Classification.ipynb** - Classifying spaceships in a fictional context similar to Titanic's classification.
+12. **Spaceship_Titanic_Classification.ipynb** - Classifying spaceships in a fictional context similar to Titanic's classification.

-14. **Titanic_Classification.ipynb** - Predicting survival on the Titanic using passenger data.
+13. **Titanic_Classification.ipynb** - Predicting survival on the Titanic using passenger data.

-15. **Weather_Prediction.ipynb** - Predicting weather conditions based on historical data and meteorological factors.
+14. **Weather_Prediction.ipynb** - Predicting weather conditions based on historical data and meteorological factors.

-16. **Wine_Quality_Prediction.ipynb** - Predicting the quality of wine based on various attributes.
+15. **Wine_Quality_Prediction.ipynb** - Predicting the quality of wine based on various attributes.

-17. **land-cover-and-land-use-classification.ipynb** - Classifying land cover and land use based on satellite imagery.
+16. **land-cover-and-land-use-classification.ipynb** - Classifying land cover and land use based on satellite imagery.